 Landing pages don’t really cost that much to hire out (cough, fiverr), and it’s a one-time cost.
 The main expenditure is the copywriting, which ready-made landing services don’t even handle for you.

-In other words, if you’re so inclined, there are plenty of great reasons to create your own landing pages from scratch.
+If you’re so inclined, there are plenty of great reasons to create your own landing pages from scratch.

 Here’s how to do it.

-1. Start With Page Design
+1. Start With Landing Page Design

 If you look at any landing page service, you’ll notice that while there are hundreds of pages to choose from, they are all simply derivatives of a few basic templates.
 The 3 most important are included below.